Tiny House Stolen, Later Recovered

 — Chicago Tribune (@chicagotribune) December 23, 2018

-The tiny house movement has roots that go far back in history, but it’s especially gained popularity following the housing meltdown of 2008.
-Tiny houses are meant as an affordable, ecologically responsible and mobile housing option, and has been depicted on the reality TV show Tiny House Nation.
+The tiny house movement has roots that go far back in history, but it has especially gained popularity following the housing meltdown of 2008.
+Tiny houses are meant as an affordable, ecologically responsible and mobile housing option, and have been depicted on the reality TV show Tiny House Nation.
 The tiny houses are even sometimes rented out on Airbnb and other such sites.
 However, tiny houses have been criticized for their potential to drive down housing prices of more traditional homes.

 “Tiny House” was also the title of a humorous Geico commercial from 2004, which parodied the outlandish reality TV premises of the time: